Daisy Zhe Wang

 Arnold and Lisa Goldberg Rising Star Associate Professor

 Gainesville, FL 32611

 Office: E456 CSE Building

-Daisy Zhe Wang is an Assistant Professor in the CISE department at the University of Florida.
+Daisy Zhe Wang is an Associate Professor in the CISE department at the University of Florida.
 She is the Director of the Data Science Research Lab at UF.
-She obtained her Ph.D. degree from the EECS Department at the University of California, Berkeley in 2011 and her Bachelor´s degree from the ECE Department at the University of Toronto in 2005.
+She obtained her Ph.D. degree from the EECS Department at the University of California, Berkeley in 2011 and her Bachelor’s degree from the ECE Department at the University of Toronto in 2005.
 At Berkeley, she was a member of the Database Group and the AMP/RAD Lab.
 She is particularly interested in bridging scalable data management and processing systems with probabilistic models and statistical methods.
 She currently pursues research topics such as probabilistic databases, probabilistic knowledge bases, large-scale inference engines, query-driven interactive machine learning, and crowd assisted machine learning.
 She received Google Faculty Award in 2014.
-Her research is currently funded by NSF, DARPA, Google, Amazon, Pivotal, Greenplum/EMC, Sandia National Labs and Harris Corporation.
+Along with other co-authors, she received “10-Years Test-of-Time” Award for the 2018 VLDB paper on WebTables.
+She received Arno and Lisa Goldberg Rising Star Associate Professorship in 2019.
+She is inducted into the Senior Members of ACM in 2022.
+Her research is externally funded by NSF, NIH, DARPA, NIST, Google, Amazon, Pivotal, Greenplum/EMC, Adobe, DTCC, Sandia National Labs and Harris Corporation.

 If you are an undergrad/graduate student interested in data science research, please refer to Prospective Students.